xapids/hub-public/Nano Banana/Image -> JSON Extractor.md

 1) Treat the floor plan as 2D with x→right, y→up (or down, but be consistent).

 2) Find the closed polygon of the room footprint (the walkable interior boundary).
-   Work in any convenient raw coordinates (xr, yr).
+   **CRITICAL GEOMETRY RULE:**
+   - Look strictly at the floor plan.
+If the room is L-shaped, T-shaped, or has a notch/alcove (e.g. for stairs), you MUST capture all corners.
+   - Do NOT simplify the room into a rectangle.
+   - If there are 6 corners in the plan, your "pts" array must have 6 coordinates.

 3) Order the footprint vertices: